 The walls are 1940m long and reach a maximum height of 25m.
 The thickness of the inner wall on the seaside is between 1.5 and 3 meters while the landward side of the wall thickness of an average of about 4 meters.
 In some places a thickness of up to 6 meters.
 They consist of the main wall, sixteen towers, three forts, six bastions, two corner forts, three pre-walls with several turrets, three moats, two barbicans, two drawbridges and a breakwater.

 This historical monument is one of the world's rarities by its dimensions, construction and the architectural harmony of lines and proportions.
-It kept the Republic protected and safe and allowed a community of civilised and sophisticated residents to flourish in peace and prosperity for five centuries.
+It kept the Dubrovnik Republic protected and safe and allowed a community of civilised and sophisticated residents to flourish in peace and prosperity for five centuries.
+The stone for the construction came from a limestone quarry in Dubac, near Brgat village on the opposite side of the hill.
+The original mortar was a mix of seaweed, eggshells, and sand from the nearby Neretva River.
+Legend has it that during the Middle Ages, when the city’s leaders decided to fortify the walls against the potential threat of Ottoman invasion, each person entering the Old Town of Dubrovnik was required to bring a stone proportional to their size to contribute to the building of the city’s fortifications.

 If you plan to visit museums and other top attractions in Dubrovnik, including the City Walls, you can save up to 50% by getting a Dubrovnik Card.